NoelV11/Secode/src/INSTALL.md

   To install in /usr (the program in /usr/bin, the manual in /usr/man):
     `make prefix=/usr install`
-  or alternatively, using the older flawfinder conventions:
+  or alternatively, using the older conventions:
     `make INSTALL_DIR=/usr install`

   To install in /usr on Cygwin: